cbusillo/discord-blue/README.md

 # Discord Blue LXC Installation Guide

 Discord Blue is a basic Discord bot plugin system built with the **nextcord** library.
 This guide provides step-by-step instructions for setting it up on
 Debian-based LXC.

 ## Prerequisites

-Ensure you have `git`, `curl`, `libcairo2`, and `python3.12` installed.
+Have `git`, `curl`, `libcairo2`, and `python3.12` installed.

 ```
 apt update